imtheaman/resume-maker/README.md

     * your data is safe cuz it's encrypted.

-    todo:
-        * put switch on the layout
-        * some optimizations

     make authentication functional and send and get data from api
         * create auth/check endpoint
         * create auth/create endpoint